Index Astartes: Death Wolves 2.5

 By the time the hunting packs had finished their work and begun to return to the upper decks the initial assessments of the vessel's condition were already complete.
 Iron Priest Haelfdar Ironhelm reported that the renegade vessel was in poor shape overall but that it could be stripped for parts and with those salvaged components Halefdar was confident he could effect repairs to the Storm Breaker's generatorium and restore full power.
 Even better the packs had found the renegade ship's navigator, a wasted wretch chained to the navigator's throne, his body carved with corrupted runes and daubed in tainted blood but the man had been measured by the company Rune Priest Bradach Doom-Caller and it was the priest's conclusion that the navigator was a prisoner whose soul remained loyal to the Golden Throne.
 After medical treatment, rest and food the Rune Priest was confident the navigator could pilot the Storm Breaker through the tides of the warp.

 Despite these confident assessments it would be nearly five months before the careful and laborious work would be completed.
-The renegade ship's corrupted systems fought the company at every step, chambers and whole decks depressurising at random, doors opening or closing at the most inconvenient times, lifts malfunctioning, power fluctuating constantly, overloading the lighting on one deck while shutting down the artificial gravity on another.
+The renegade ship's corrupted systems fought the company at every step, chambers and whole decks depressurizing at random, doors opening or closing at the most inconvenient times, lifts malfunctioning, power fluctuating constantly, overloading the lighting on one deck while shutting down the artificial gravity on another.
 Eventually Iron Priest Haelfdar managed to completely shut down and disconnect the plasma generator at the heart of the vessel, starving it's corrupted-machine spirit and finally bringing an end to the traitor vessel's spiteful resistance.
 Although working without light, heat or gravity was challenging it also allowed the company thralls and servitors to remove the large reinforced shielding plates from the traitor ship's generator without much difficulty and transfer them to the Storm Breaker.
 Siphoning plasma from the generator to refuel the strike cruiser and using the salvaged shielding and dampeners from the traitor ship allowed the Iron Priest to finally restore the great ship's power.
 While repairs to the Storm Breaker were being affected the rescued navigator had been largely restored to good health.
 His physical appearance was still unsettling, bearing obvious mutations and unnatural features but he was, as best as the Wolf Priest could ascertain, healthy enough to pilot the vessel.
 The navigator was a scion of House Cassini, a young man named Othello.
 He was captured from the merchant ship he had been contracted to pilot just a few months earlier by the renegades and forced to serve them after their previous navigator had expired.
 He was extremely grateful for his rescue and swore an oath of service to his rescuers.
 Nearly five hundred years after entering their long sleep the warriors of the Stormblade Great Company were finally able to depart for home once more.

 The return voyage to Fenris would turn out to be far less eventful than expected.
 The company did not divert to respond to any incoming astropathic communiques and only paused in any system long enough to receive news of the events of the last half millennia before continuing their voyage home.
 Eleven months after leaving the borders of the Halo Stars the Storm Breaker would emerge from the warp within the borders of the Fenris System.
 Immediately the ship was hailed and it's identity demanded.
 News that the ship and it's company had survived and returned centuries after their departure spread across the system like wildfire.
 By the time the strike cruiser arrived in orbit of Fenris everyone within the Fang, from lordliest astartes to lowest thrall knew of the company's return.
 Yet when the warriors of the Stormblade company set foot on Fenris they found the warm welcome they had expected was strangely absent.
 Thralls and astartes alike looked on the returned warriors with guarded expressions and they were quickly ushered the the grand annulus to be received by Logan Grimnar himself.
 In the chamber of the annulus the returned company found a large gathering of warriors, all of them armed and watching the newcomers suspicously.
 Grimnar met Jarl Silvar coldly, inquiring as to the wherabouts of the company over the last five centuries and how and why they had finally returned.
 Slowly, with anger dripping from his words at the implied insults, Silvar recounted the events that had led to their long delayed return.
 The watching crowd of warriors slowly relaxed as it became clear the company had not forsaken their oaths or turned renegade in that time but they remained cool and unwelcoming.
 When Silvar eventually concluded his tale Grimnar finally declared, with false warmth, his pleasure at their return and suggested the company retire to prepared chambers to rest and recuperate.
 Jarl Silvar suspected this was merely a pretense for isolating the company and putting them on a form of polite imprisonment but he had little choice but to accept.
 As the Wolf Lord suspected their quarters were a glorified gaol and over the next few weeks the company would be systematically examined by the chapter priests, each and every surviving member of the company poked and proded by the Wolf Priests, interrogated repeatedly and scoured both mentally and physically for any sign of corruption, deception or treachery.